Hyatt Regency Da Nang · Non Nuoc Beach

 Food & Drink

-Four restaurants and none of them feel like the hotel's afterthought.
-Cafe Indochine handles breakfast and does it properly — made-to-order eggs, good fruit selection, a real spread.
-Nam An is the signature Vietnamese restaurant and worth booking for at least one dinner: set menus run $25–35pp and the quality is there.
-The beach bar is the actual social centre of the resort — cold Saigon Special, decent cocktails, and a snack menu that can stretch to a full meal.
+Nam An is the signature Vietnamese restaurant and worth booking for at least one dinner: set menus run $25–35pp and the quality is genuinely there, not hotel-approximation Vietnamese food, but the real thing executed with proper ingredients.
+The beach bar is the actual social centre of the resort, cold Saigon Special, decent cocktails, and a snack menu that can stretch to a full meal without calling it dinner.

 The Good Stuff

-• Six pools — the complex actually delivers on the headline
+• Six pools, the complex genuinely delivers on the headline figure

 • Camp Hyatt kids' club is a real programme, not a token playroom

-• Staff remember your name by day two — genuinely personal service
+• Staff remember your name by day two, Hyatt's service culture is real

-• 13km from the city — taxi costs compound over a long stay
+• 13km from city, taxi costs compound over a long stay

-• Peak July–August rates are steep; March–June is better value
+• Peak July–August rates are steep; March–June is meaningfully better value

 • Waves make beach swimming less ideal from June–September